harvester/harvesterhci.io/kb/2024-07-22/harvester_cluster_shutdown_and_restart.md

 A good practice is to have detailed documents about the infrastructure related settings.

-- The bare metal server nic slot/port connections with the remote (ToR) Switches.
+- The bare metal server NIC slot/port connections with the remote (ToR) Switches.

 - The VLAN for the management network.

 - (Optional) The DHCP Server, ip-pools and ip-mac bindings for the Harvester cluster if DHCP server is used.
-If there is no fixed ip binding, when the server restarts after some days it may get a different IP from the DHCP server.
+If there is no fixed IP binding, when the server restarts after some days it may get a different IP from the DHCP server.

 - The [VLANs for the VM networks](https://docs.harvesterhci.io/v1.3/networking/harvester-network#vlan-network), the CIDRs, default gateways and optional DHCP servers.